freeradical13/freeradical13.github.io/index.md

 A response to pathogens in the blood and lymph is called a [humoral immune response][].
 A response to pathogens which doesn't involve antiboies is called a [cell-mediated immune response][] which uses specialized T cells to destroy infected host cells.

 Helper T cells work with antigen-presenting cells such as dendritic cells, macrophages, and B cells.
 Most body cells only have a single [class I MHC][] molecule, whereas these specialized antigen-presenting cells have a second [class II MHC][] molecule.
 The helper T cell binds to the antigen and class II MHC molecule molecule using its antigen receptor and a protein called [CD4][] on the helper T cell surface.
-This starts the two-way release of cytokines which activates the T cell and stimulates cloning.
+This binding releases cytokines which activates the T cell and stimulates cloning.
+In the case of B cells, cytokines from T cells stimulate cloning of B cells.

 ### Heart